 Yes Bachelor Master Doctor

 Total Priod of education and research career in the foreign country

 I work as a faculty coordinator for the JTW (Japan in Today's World) program in the International Student Center, Kyushu University.
 I received my Ph.D. in Education from the University of Hawai‘i at Mānoa in 2017.
-I have recently published my first book entitled, Transcending Self and Other Through Akogare [Desire]: The English Language and the Internationalization of Higher Education in Japan.
-I've also served as an invited referee for Current Issues in Language Planning (Taylor & Francis).
-My research interests include issues of linguistic, racial, ethnic, national, class, and gender-related identities, particularly in transnational education contexts.
+Some of my recent publications can be found in edited books (Gomes & Chang, 2021; Phan & Doan, 2020) and academic journals (Research in Comparative and International Education, 2020; JALT, 2019) as well as my own book entitled: Transcending Self and Other Through Akogare [Desire]: The English Language and the Internationalization of Higher Education in Japan, published in 2018.
+I've also served as an invited referee for Current Issues in Language Planning, Nations and Nationalism, Asian Studies Review, etc. My research interests include issues of linguistic, racial, ethnic, national, class, and gender-related identities, particularly in transnational education contexts.

 - Projecting self and other through akogare [desire] among Japanese university students: The English language and the internationalization of higher education in a changing Japan

 keyword : English, akogare, desire, identity, internationalization [kokusaika], Japan, higher education, TESOL